KennethCNg/Draft/README.md

 # Draft

-DraftCC is an API that displays a sport's professional players in a json list of objects:
+Draft is an API that displays a sport's professional players in a json list of objects:

 ```js
     [ {